Assessing imbalance in signed brain networks: Introduction

-A less popular, but still worth to be mentioned, definition of proximity is the one resting upon the notion of \emph{partial correlation}~\cite{Hampson2002,Fransson2008}.
-If we indicate the matrix of pairwise correlations with $\mathbf{C}$, the generic entry of the matrix of partial correlations, then, reads $\hat{J}_{ik}=J_{ik}/\sqrt{J_{ii}\cdot J_{kk}}$, with $\mathbf{J}=\mathbf{C}^{-1}$ being the so-called \emph{precision matrix}.
-Estimations of the functional connectivity (FC) based on partial correlations are affected by a smaller inter-subject variability~\cite{Brier2015,Rahim2019}, as they have been shown to resemble more closely the so-called structural connectivity (SC) patterns~\cite{Huang2010,Salvador2005,Lee2011,Santucci2025}.
+A less popular, but still worth mentioning, definition of proximity is based on the notion of \emph{partial correlation}~\cite{Hampson2002,Fransson2008}.
+If we keep indicating the matrix of pairwise correlations with $\mathbf{R}$, the generic entry of the matrix of partial correlations, then, reads $\hat{J}_{ik}=J_{ik}/\sqrt{J_{ii}\times J_{kk}}$, with $\mathbf{J}=\mathbf{R}^{-1}$ being the so-called \emph{precision matrix}.
+Estimations of the FC based on partial correlations are affected by a smaller inter-subject variability~\cite{Brier2015,Rahim2019}, as they have been shown to resemble more closely the so-called structural connectivity patterns~\cite{Huang2010,Salvador2005,Lee2011,Santucci2025}.\\